maciejskorski/software_engineering/docs/uml_modelling.md

-# Class 5: System modelling
+# Class 5: System modelling with UML diagrams

 UML diagrams can be created by many tools.
 Those into graphic design may like drawing tools like [diagrams.net](https://www.diagrams.net/), while developers should appreciate diagrams created from concise markup descriptions via [PlantUML](https://plantuml.com/) or [Mermaid](https://mermaid.js.org/).